mdn/webextensions-examples/beastify/README.md

 * A content script.
 * Three images, each of a beast, packaged as web accessible resources.

-When the user clicks the action (toolbar button), the popup displays, enabling the user to choose one of three beasts.
+When the user clicks the action (toolbar button), the extension's popup opens, enabling the user to choose one of three beasts.

-When it's displayed, the popup injects a content script into the active page.
+When opened, the popup injects a content script into the active page.

 When the user chooses a beast, the extension sends the content script a message containing the name of the chosen beast.